Net Lease Real Estate

 For more information on Net Lease Real Estate, visit angelogordon.com/strategies/real-estate/net-lease-re/

-Retail and office cap rates increased in Q2 2020, while industrial cap rates compressed.
+Retail and office cap rates have remained relatively flat, while industrial cap rates compressed.